The 8 Best Fall Festivals in New York! By

 Since 1983, this waterfront event has drawn hundreds of thousands of people seeking food and fun.
 The famous oyster festival hosts an annual shucking and eating contest, along with arts and crafts, children's entertainment, and activities.

 Looking for an old-fashioned county fair in New York City?
 The enormous Queens County Fair will make you feel transported to the countryside, with blue-ribbon livestock competitions, pie-eating contests, corn husking, and an array of other cherished pastimes.

 Taking place every year in Little Italy, this religious festival attracts revelers from every creed to witness its colorful parades, delicious food (including a world-famous cannoli-eating competition), and carnival activities.

-A three-day fall festival, Ithaca Apple Festival takes over the downtown area with food vendors, local farm products, crafts, live music, and games.
+A three-day fall festival, Downtown Ithaca Apple Harvest Festival takes over the downtown area with local produce, fresh baked goods, family entertainment, games, rides, prizes, and much more.
 It hosts around 30,000 people every year.

 This Catskills ski mountain pays homage to Germany each fall with a multi-weekend Oktoberfest celebration.
-The family-friendly festival features live music, games, German food, and, of course, a lot of beer.
+The family-friendly festival features live music, free crafts for the kids, great food, and, of course, a lot of beer.